chasgames/Weathermap-History/README.md

 ---

 ## Prerequisites
-- Convert (installed default on centos i think, and on ubuntu apt install imagemagick) - used to convert pngs to gif
+- Convert (yum install ImageMagick , and on ubuntu apt install imagemagick ) - used to convert pngs to gif
-- (Optional) pngquant (e.g yum install pngquant) - PNG Optimization
+- (Optional) pngquant (yum install pngquant , apt install pngquant) - PNG Optimization
-- (Optional) gifsicle (e.g yum install gifsicle) - GIF Optimization (shows a GIF filesize reduction of 87%)
+- (Optional) gifsicle (yum install gifsicle, apt install gifsicle) - GIF Optimization (shows a GIF filesize reduction of 87%)
 - Assumes your librenms path is /opt/librenms (otherwise you will need to edit the scripts)

 ---